micado-scale/ansible-micado/README.md

 - **key_name** optionally sets the name of the keypair to be associated to the instance.
 Keypair name must be defined on the target nova cloud before launching the VM.
 - **security_groups** optionally specify security settings (you can define multiple security groups in the form of a list) for your VM.
 - **network_id** is the id of the network you would like to use on your target Nova cloud.

-The Occopus adaptor **requires** deployment_id and instance_type_id to create a valid *CloudBroker* node definition.
-You could also give some other properties to extends your description.
-The properties could be found below.

-- **deployment_id** is the id of a preregistered deployment in CloudBroker referring to a cloud, image, region, etc. Make sure the image contains a base os (preferably Ubuntu) installation with cloud-init support!
-The id is the UUID of the deployment which can be seen in the address bar of your browser when inspecting the details of the deployment.
-- **instance_type_id** is the id of a preregistered instance type in CloudBroker referring to the capacity of the virtual machine to be deployed.
-The id is the UUID of the instance type which can be seen in the address bar of your browser when inspecting the details of the instance type.
-- **key_pair_id** is the id of a preregistered ssh public key in CloudBroker which will be deployed on the virtual machine.
-The id is the UUID of the key pair which can be seen in the address bar of your browser when inspecting the details of the key pair.
-- **opened_port** is one or more ports to be opened to the world.
-This is a string containing numbers separated by a comma.

-The Occopus adaptor **requires** libdrive_id, num_cpus, mem_size, vnc_password and public_key_id to create a valid *CloudSigma* node definition.
-You could also give some other properties to extends your description.
-The properties could be found below.

-- **libdrive_id** is the image id (e.g. 40aa6ce2-5198-4e6b-b569-1e5e9fbaf488) on your CloudSigma cloud.
-Select an image containing a base os installation with cloud-init support!
-- **num_cpu** is the speed of CPU (e.g. 2000) in terms of MHz of your VM to be instantiated.
-The CPU frequency required to be between 250 and 100000
-- **mem_size** is the amount of RAM (e.g. 1073741824) in terms of bytes to be allocated for your VM.
-The memory required to be between 268435456 and 137438953472
-- **vnc_password** set the password for your VNC session.
-- **public_key_id** specifies the keypairs (e.g. f80c3ffb-3ab5-461e-ad13-4b253da122bd) to be assigned to your VM.
-- **firewall_policy** optionally specifies network policies (you can define multiple security groups in the form of a list, e.g. 8cd00652-c5c8-4af0-bdd6-0e5204c66dc5) of your VM.

 ### Policy description